n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 > Because these scripts share many other characteristics and
 > conventions with the Indic group described by this document,
 > `BASE_POS_FIRST` is included here for comparison.

+> Note: The `BASE_POS_LAST` search algorithm is used for Kannada and
+> Telugu, although the unique properties of the Kannada and Telugu
+> orthographies usually result in the search terminating at the first
+> non-"Reph" consonant in a syllable.
+Namely, all consonants in
+> Kannada and Telugu have a post-base form.
+>
+> This is the expected behavior for Kannada and Telugu, and still
+> differs from the `BASE_POS_FIRST` rule as used in the Brahmi-derived
+> scripts mentioned above.
+See those individual script pages for
+> further detail.

 #### Reph position ####